Board of Directors

 BCom, LLB (Hons), MCom (Hons), LLM, PhD, Grad Dip Fin SIA, CA, FCPA, FFin

 Tyrone Carlin is Deputy Vice-Chancellor (Academic) at Southern Cross University.
 Prior to joining Southern Cross University he was Professor of Financial Regulation and Reporting at the University of Sydney.
 His senior leadership experience includes service as Deputy Vice-Chancellor (Registrar) and Pro Vice-Chancellor (Education Operations) at the University of Sydney, Co-Dean of the University of Sydney Business School and Dean of Law at Macquarie University.
 He is a director of Universities Admission Centre (NSW & ACT) and the Urological Society of Australia and New Zealand.
-Professor Carlin is a member of the Audit Committee, the Risk and Compliance Committee, and the UniBank Advisory Committee.
+Professor Carlin is Chair of the Audit Committee, as well as a member of the Risk and Compliance Committee and the UniBank Advisory Committee.

 Emeritus Professor William Ford

-BA LLB (Hons); DipEd W Aust; DipLib (NSW)
+BA LLB (Hons); DipEd W Aust; DipLib (NSW); FAAL

 Professor Ford was a director of Unicredit since 1990 and Chair from 2004 up until Unicredit’s merger with Teachers Mutual Bank in 2015.

 Professor Ford’s experience includes Barrister and Solicitor of Supreme Court of WA; Emeritus Professor of Law (UWA); Dean of the Law School, University of WA (2001-2011); Former Chair, Council of Australian Law Deans (2007-2011); Former Committee Member (UWA Branch) NTEU & Secretary UWA Academic Staff Association; and Former National Vice-President (Academic) NTEU.
-He is a member of the Board Remuneration Committee, and the UniBank Advisory Committee.
+He is a member of the Board Remuneration Committee, the Risk and Compliance Committee, and the UniBank Advisory Committee.

 BA, Dip.
 Ed